1962, Los Angeles. Harvey Richards’ station wagon with camera platform at work during an anti-HUAC demonstration.

 Stop the Draft Protests, Oakland Army Induction Center, October 1967.
 The peace movement tried to stop the draft with non-violent civil disobedience in Oakland, Caifornia, in October and again in December, 1967.
 The day began with blocking the entrance to … Continue reading →

-Draft Cards Burning, Sit ins, Stop the Draft Week Stop the Draft Week in December, 1967 at the Oakland Army Induction Center on Clay Street in downtown Oakland, California had many of the same actions that happened in October, 1967, … Continue reading →
+Anti War Movement Images Draft Cards Burning, Sit ins, Stop the Draft Week December 1967 The anti war movement images from Stop the Draft December, 1967 at the Oakland Army Induction Center on Clay Street in downtown Oakland, California show … Continue reading →

 Soldiers Protest March to the San Francisco Presidio On October 12, 1968, GI’s for Peace organized and led a march in San Francisco to end the war in Vietnam.
 Active duty soldiers protest in uniform in full defiance of U.S. … Continue reading →